-WS-API provides basic control over StorNext Storage Manager systems to track media and drives and to store/truncate/retrieve files from any computer capable of creating a Web Services connection, which includes Windows, Macintosh, and Linux based systems, among others.
+The Web Services Application Programming Interface feature (WS-API) provides an HTTP-based interface to a subset of the StorNext Storage Manager User Commands.
+WS-API provides basic control over StorNext Storage Manager systems to track media and drives, and to store/truncate/retrieve files from any computer capable of creating a Web Services connection, which includes Windows, Macintosh, and Linux-based systems, among others.